skip-mev/skipper/README.md

 # Overview

-This repository contains example MEV bots that search for and executes on profitable MEV opportunities throughout the Interchain, starting with Juno.
+This repository contains an example MEV bot that searches for and executes on profitable MEV opportunities throughout the Interchain, starting with Juno and Terra 2.

-Each subdirectory corresponds to a different bot.
-The README in each subdirectory contains more information about the bot and a quickstart guide for using it.

 * If you're new to MEV or searching, use this repo as an educational tool to help you learn the what and how of searching.